adoora-analytics/Football-Analysis---Europe-s-Top-5-Leagues/README.md

 This project provides an analytical review of the 2024/25 football season across Europe’s Top 5 leagues — Premier League, La Liga, Bundesliga, Serie A, and Ligue 1.
 The aim is to evaluate player and team performance using advanced statistics, data modelling, and interactive Power BI dashboards.

-Read full breakdown here 👉  [Medium Article](https://obajimiaduraa.medium.com/summary-ab7e5dffdfb9)
+Read full breakdown & methodology here 👉  [Medium Article](https://obajimiaduraa.medium.com/summary-ab7e5dffdfb9)

 ---